Friday, October 30, 2020

 The third command of the Decalogue prohibits using God's name in a worthless way.
 Rooker illustrates how this command was given within the context of pagan invocations to Egyptian deities as an example.
 One Egyptian prayer demonstrates the seriousness of lightly uttering Ptah's name; similarly, the third commandment enjoins Israel not to "misuse" God's name (the name of YHWH).

 Just what is meant by God's name though?
 Rooker argues that "name" denotes the deity (God) himself or his essence/character.
-That is the meaning that name commonly had in the Ancient Near East: Adam names the animals under God's direction and Isaac gives the wells that he reopens, the same names his father had given them (Genesis 26:18).
+That is the meaning which name commonly had in the Ancient Near East: Adam names the animals under God's direction and Isaac gives the wells that he reopens, the same names his father had given them (Genesis 26:18).
 See also Genesis 17:5; 17:15; 32:28-31; 2 Kings 24:17.
-The Hebrew word shem may signify the “fame, honor, power, or reputation” of a person or persons (Rooker); additionally, we are told tha the name of God refers to his nature, being, person, and teaching.
+The Hebrew word shem may signify the “fame, honor, power, or reputation” of a person or persons (Rooker); additionally, we are told that the name of God refers to his nature, being, person, and teaching.
 After considering these aspects of the divine name, Rooker then discusses the personal name of God (YHWH/Jehovah).

 I conducted an electronic search for "Jehovah" in Rooker's study, and the name evidently does not appear in the book: he opts for Yahweh instead.
-However, just what does it mean to take God's name in a worthless way.
+However, just what does it mean to take God's name in a worthless way?
 Is pronouncing the name enough to be charged with blasphemy in God's eyes?

 "Any invocation of the Lord or calling on His name that is insincere or needless is simply perfunctory and constitutes taking God’s name in vain" (Rooker).